 We are continuing our Top Tier rankings among optometry schools with the completion and opening of the six story Health and Biomedical Sciences Building (HBSB) just over a year ago.
 This building contains the UHCO Ambulatory Surgery Center, which is performing hundreds of ocular surgeries a month.
 We are the only optometry program with an on-site surgery center and have one of the most technologically advanced surgery centers in Houston.
 Faculty and students provide pre and post-op care for patients creating meaningful educational opportunities for students and community relationships for UHCO.
 We will soon be opening a laser refractive center adjacent to the ambulatory surgery center.

 Our students are excited about the new and innovative large lecture classrooms within the Brien Holden Learning Commons as well as the ample study rooms and lounge facilitates in the Molly and Doug Barnes Vision Institute.
-The Vision Institute is home to The Ocular Surface Institute (TOSI) lead by Drs.
-Kelly and Jason Nichols.
+The Vision Institute is home to The Ocular Surface Institute (TOSI).
 With the full-spectrum of research and patient care capabilities, TOSI is a leading center of translational activity, bringing the understanding of ocular surface disease from laboratory into clinical practice.

 Two of the six floors of the HBSB are set aside for research by the college.
 This expansion, as well as the remodeling of the original J. Davis Armistead building, has allowed our highly productive faculty to investigate fields including the development of refractive error, glaucoma, ocular motility, and corneal wound healing.
 The college set a record for research funding of over $6,000,000 this year.